jimburton/scrabble/chapters/Chapter2.md

 As we can see from the differences in their names, `score` and `player1` are not the accessor functions we saw before.
 They are lenses.
-Give a record, `player`, with a field, `score`, we can get the value of `score` with `player ^. score` and set it to a new value, `x`, with `player & score .~ x`.
+Given a record, `player`, with a field, `score`, we can get the value of `score` with `player ^. score` and set it to a new value, `x`, with `player & score .~ x`.
 The other main thing we want to do is to update the value of `score` by applying a function to it, say `foo`.
 This